Vortex dynamics in trabeculated embryonic ventricles: Introduction

+Prior to trabeculation, the endocardial ventricular cells are smooth and polygonal in shape.
+During the onset of trabeculation, several endocardial cells become elongated and some extend cellular projections.
+Moreover these cells appear slightly more depressed than the surrounding endocardial cells.
+The depressions progressively become deeper and wider such that the endocardial cells invaginate the cardiac jelly and extend toward the basal surface of the myocardium.
+Eventually myocardial cells separate due to the potent endocardial cell invasion, and definitive trabeculae are formed \cite{Icardo:1987}.
+Hence trabeculae are composed of both myocardial and endocardium components.

+Proper trabeculation requires well-coordinated cardiac contraction \cite{Samsa:2015} and is particularly sensitive to local changes in the fluid environment \cite{Granados:2012}.
+It is thought that the trabeculae may serve as mechanotranductive structures and alter intracardial flows in a way that regulates shear stress and mixing near the endocardium \cite{Malone:2007,Vedula:2017,Lee:2018}.
+Even if subtle trabeculation irregularities were masked, cardiac defects would magnify over time because of their effect on morphogenetic processes.
+For example, zebrafish embryos designed to lack normal trabeculation (\textit{ErbB2}-inhibited) displayed severe cardiovascular defects including bradycardia (decreased heart rate), decreased fractional shortening, and impaired cardiac conduction \cite{Liu:2010}.
+Lack of trabeculae or irregularly formed trabeculae will cause irregular patterns of shear stresses.
+This in turn can cause dysfunctional myocardial activation patterns that are known to cause arrhythmias, abnormal fractional shortening, and even ventricullar fibrillation \cite{Reckova:2003}.

-The fluid dynamics of heart development, particularly at the stage when the trabeculae form, is complex due to the balance of inertial and viscous forces.
-The Reynolds number, $Re$ is a dimensionless number that describes the ratio of inertial to viscous forces in the fluid and is given as $Re = (\rho U L)/\mu$, where $\mu$ is the viscosity of the blood, $\rho$ is the density of the blood, $U$ is the characteristic velocity (often chosen as the average or peak flow rate), and $L$ is the characteristic length (often chosen as the diameter of the chamber or vessel).
-During critical developmental stages such as cardiac looping and the formation of the trabeculae, $Re \approx 1$.
-In this regime, a number of fluid dynamic transitions can occur, such as the onset of vortical flow and changes in flow direction, that depend upon the morphology, size of the chambers, and effective viscosity of the blood.
-The flow is also unsteady, and the elastic walls of the heart undergo large deformations.
+During the onset of trabeculation, the underlying fluid dynamics are particularly interesting due to the balance of inertial and viscous forces.
+The Reynolds number, $Re$, is a dimensionless number that describes the ratio of inertial to viscous forces in the fluid.
+It is given by $Re = (\rho U L)/\mu$, where $\mu$ and $\rho$ are the dynamic viscosity and density of embryonic blood, respectively, and $L$ and $U$ are characteristic length and velocity scales.
+The characteristic velocity is often chosen as the average or peak flow rate, while $L$ is often selected as the diameter of the chamber or vessel.
+When trabeculation begins as cardiac looping and ballooning progress, the $Re$ is approximately 1.
+At this fluid scale, a number of important fluid dynamic transitions can occur.
+One notable feature is the transition to vortical (disturbed) flow and hence changes in flow direction.
+This transition is sensitive to the growing complex morphology, effective viscosity of the blood, and unsteadiness of the flow.